citymont/symetrie/WIKI.md

 ## How to create a new page ?

 To create a page, go to your admin and just click on **ADD PAGE**.
-Select a template and insert the page name.
+Select a template and insert the page name (url slug).

-## What is slices ?
+## What are slices ?

 Slices are small structured templates that you can use on every pages.
 Each slices can be administered.

-There are a template and a schema for each slide.
+There is a Twig template and a JSON schema for each slide.

 Example :